mgifford/drupal-security/src/drupal.rst

   Disables the UI to set/change file permissions.

 `Security Review`_
-  Produces a quick review of your site's security configuration.
+  Produces a quick but useful review of your site's security configuration.

 `Shield`_
   Protects your non-production environment from being accessed.